alextselegidis/easyappointments-wordpress/README.txt

 Additionally, you can use the "provider" and "service" shortcode attributes to preselect a provider or a service or both on a certain page (e.g. `[easyappointments provider="2" service="1"]`, where "2" and "1" are the record IDs, they can be fetched from the Easy!Appointments backend section, in the users and services page accordingly by clicking the dedicated link of a record).

-*Find out more about Easy!Appointments at https://easyappointments.org*
+*Find out more about Easy!Appointments at https://easyappointments.org/wordpress*

 == Installation ==

-Install and activate the plugin and navigate to `Settings >> Easy!Appointments` menu of the WordPress admin section.
+Install and activate the plugin and navigate to `Easy!Appointments` menu of the WordPress admin section.
 Create a new Easy!Appointments installation or connect to an existing one by providing the preferred URL and destination path in the page form.
 Once a connection is established you'll be able to include the booking form in your pages.

 After a successful connection you can use the [easyappointments] shortcode in your posts or pages.
 This shortcode will display the Easy!Appointments booking form and clients will be able to book appointments without ever leaving your website.